bubbleboy14/cantools/README.md

     -h, --help  show this help message and exit
     -w, --web   build web docs

-Run either from cantools root (contains setup.py, cantools/, README.md, etc) or from root of plugin.
+Run from cantools root (contains setup.py, cantools/, README.md, etc), from root of a CT plugin, or from within a custom project.
 In cantools, builds docs for all frontend (js) and CLI (py) files.
-In plugin, docs consist of about file (about.txt), initialization config (init.py) and default frontend config (js/config.js) (TODO: application mode, which recursively includes any py/js file with a docstring at the top).
+In plugin, docs consist of about file (about.txt), initialization config (init.py) and default frontend config (js/config.js).
+In custom (project) mode (when ctdoc is run somewhere other than cantools root or a plugin root, and additionally a configuration file, doc.cfg, is present), for each path declared in doc.cfg, include the docstring of each file specified, as well as the contents of about.txt (if present).
+(TODO: application mode, which doesn't require configuration [doc.cfg] -- instead, it recurses through the directories of your project, continuing to drill as long as the current directory contains an about.txt, and includes these [about.txt files], as well as [the top of] any py/js file that starts with a docstring).

 # Front (JS Library)